 You must process all applications for financial help under the assisted visits scheme.

-Managing expense claims for a visit to a secure children’s home
+Managing expense claims for a visit to a secure children’s home or Oakhill secure training centre (STC)

 Read the guidance document for YOTs (AVS3) for more information